ChameleonCloud/docs/source/technical/stitching.rst

 Configuring a Stitchable Network
 ________________________________

 Follow the technical documentation for :ref:`network-cli-create` using the CLI.
-When performing this step, you must supply the name of your external testbed network as the parameter for ``--physical-network``.
+When performing this step, you must supply the name of your external testbed network as the parameter for ``--provider-physical-network``.
 In this documentation, we will describe how to stitch to the ExoGENI testbed:

 .. code-block:: bash

-   openstack network create --physical-network exogeni <network_name>
+   openstack network create --provider-physical-network exogeni <network_name>

 _______________________________